Sotera/merlin-stack/README.md

   * The stack also requires persistent network attached storage.
 Specifically NFS mountable storage (QNAP, NFS Server, AWS Elastic Storage)
   * Depending on the Hypervisor used you may need to use a specific os image (provided) for the base docker host
+    * AWS and Openstack will need the provided Cloudbuild image
+    * Virtualbox and Vsphere will need the provided boot2docker image
   * Docker repository containing all Docker images the stack requires (provided)

 # Stack Contents